dps923/winter2020/graded-work/assign4-professor.md

 <br>

-#### Design and define structs for the web API results
+#### Design and define structs for the web API interactions

-Design and define structs for the web API results.
+Design and define structs for the web API POST request, and for both kinds of results.

+Use the JSON above to guide your design for the struct used in the Food Search entity body.

+> Tip:
+> <mark>Document this</mark>

 For the Food Search result, you are really interested in the `foods` array of items.
 Each food will definitely have a `fdcId` property.
 It will likely have a `description` property, but in general, maybe you should define most of the properties (other than `fdcId`) as optional.
 You can code a subset of properties that interest you and you think will be useful (e.g. `ingredients`).
 It is NOT necessary to code them all.